-This guide has been sponsored by local partners to bring you details on Dallas pregnancy and postpartum resources.
+This guide is sponsored by local partners to bring you details on Dallas pregnancy and postpartum resources.
 View our complete Dallas Moms Pregnancy & Postpartum Guide here.

 For low-risk pregnancies, you have the option of choosing a midwife for your care.
 The basic philosophy of a midwife is that childbirth is a natural, normal event until proven otherwise, at which point you’ll work together to seek higher-level intervention.

 Here are the midwife credentials you’ll want to know:

 - Certified nurse-midwife (CNM) – has at least a bachelor’s degree, with additional training in nursing and midwifery, and has taken exams to become certified.